Hamza-Azam-B/Azure-Honeynet-/README.md

  ## Objective

 Through this honeynet project, I was able to analyze global attack patterns.
-Adtionally, I was able to document widely dispersed brute-force authentication attempts, malicious network flows, RDP, and SSH exploit attempts against my exposed Azure SOC virtual machine.
+Adtionally, I was able to document widely dispersed brute-force authentication attempts, malicious network flows, and RDP exploit attempts against my exposed Azure SOC virtual machine.
 These real time attacks have given me a foundation into how threat actors function on the open internet.
 Collecting this data in Azure Sentinel allowed me to visualize attacker activity worldwide and conduct realistic investigations using enriched logs and KQL queries.